 Here is an attractive and affordable keepsake box with a lovely hand-carved “Tree of Life” design.
-About $12.
 It will work for a small fish (the box only measures 6″ x 4″) but it presents a nice vessel into which you can lay a beloved pet fish to rest.
 Larger 9×6 version is available here.

 Alder Wood Pet Urn as Burial Casket

 Getting into some premium American-made products, you can use a small cremation urn such as the Alder urn pictured above as a burial casket for a fish.
-About $40.

 Cedar Wood Pet Urn as Burial Casket

 Here is the true premium option for a wooden fish casket.
 Crafted in the USA from real aromatic cedar wood by a longtime funeral home supplier for wood cremation urns.
 This small pet urn can hold a small fish and be safely buried in the ground.
-About $140.
 A very special way to remember a beloved family pet.

 Part 2: Family-Friendly Fish Funeral Ideas